-The progressive construction is formed by a combination of an auxiliary $mjuon^{25}$ and a nominalized verb whose valence has been reduced to one (see Aissen 2017b on these nominalizations in Tz'utujil).
-The logical subject is indexed with Set A agreement on the auxiliary.
-First, consider an animate controller of agreement on the auxiliary.
-Agreement here is obligatory:
+The progressive construction is formed by a combination of an auxiliary $mjuon^{25}$ and a nominalized verb whose valence has been reduced to one (see Aissen, 2017a on these nominalizations in Tz'utujil).
+The logical subject is indexed with Set A agreement on the

-&lt;sup>25 It is possible that this auxiliary is morphologically complex and decomposable into a root mj and the perfect suffix that combines with transitive stems -uon (Dayley, 1985, p.
-400 briefly
+25 It is possible that this auxiliary is morphologically complex and decomposable into a root mj and the perfect suffix that combines with transitive stems -uon (Dayley, 1985, p.
+400 briefly mentions this possibility for San Juan Tz'utujil).
+Diachronically, this might be interesting to investigate; synchronically, we suspect that we are dealing with coincidental homophony, given that the semantics of the perfect and progressive are distinct.